-4. Connect the two Airport antenna connectors below.
+4. Connect the two AirPort antenna connectors at the lower edge of the card.
 Cable lengths correspond to placement.
-Connect the flex cable from the logic board.
+Connect the orange flex cable.

-5. Install the two #000 Phillips screws at the upper right (3.9 mm) and lower left corner (4.7 mm) of the Airport/Bluetooth card cover.
+- 5. Replace the AirPort/Bluetooth card cover. - 6.
+Install the two #000 Phillips screws at the upper right (3.9 mm) and lower left corner (4.7 mm) of the card cover.